-This Nashville hot fried chicken boasts just the right level of spicy.
-It's the style of fried chicken they serve at Prince's down South.
-And here's how to make it at home.
+Nashville hot fried chicken boasts just the right level of heat which it takes from a bath of buttermilk and habanero sauce.
+It’s the style served at Prince’s Hot Chicken down South.
+Here’s how to make it at home.

 This Nashville hot fried chicken is hot and spicy enough to make you holler.
-Which is how they like their fried chicken in Nashville.
-And who are we to argue?
+Which is exactly how they like their fried chicken in Nashville.
+Who are we to argue?
 The folks who crafted this recipe rely on Tabasco hot sauce for the Nashville-style hot chicken experience.
 But that doesn’t mean you can’t tweak tradition if you fancy an alternate hot sauce.
 It’s all good.
-This recipe has been updated.
+Really, really good.
 Originally published April 29, 2014.–Renee Schettler Rossi

 - Quick Glance